-The Summit seeks to balance transparency, practicality and privacy when it comes to those in the building who test positive for COVID-19.
-To that end, we have a COVID-19 Case Log in the Resources tab of the Portal.
-If a positive COVID-19 case is reported, an update (without names) will be made to the Case Log.
-The Case Log will show only those cases for which a community member is currently isolated.
-Each individual case will be noted in the Case Log during the period of isolation.
+The Summit seeks to balance transparency, practicality, and privacy when it comes to those in the building who test positive for COVID-19.
+We maintain a COVID-19 Case Log in the Health and Wellness tab of the Resources site in the Portal.
+If a positive COVID-19 case is reported, an update (without names) is entered into the Case Log, which will show only those cases for which a community member is currently isolated.